21st November 2024

 Burton Fishpond Plantation

-The wood on the east side of Towles Fields known as Burton Plantation was purchased in 2004 as an amenity for the villagers to enjoy.
+The wood to the north west of Towles Fields is known as Burton Fishpond Plantation.
+It was purchased in 2004 as an amenity for the villagers to enjoy.
 The cost was met by donations from residents (£13,000) and grants from Charnwood Borough Council (£5,000) and Leicestershire County Council (£10,000).

-The Plantation is managed by a committee of the Parish Council consisting of parish councillors and local residents and it is maintained by volunteers.
+The Plantation is managed by a sub-committee of the Parish Council consisting of 3 parish councillors and local residents and it is maintained by volunteers and paid local contractors.
 There are approximately 5 committee meetings a year, the dates and times of which are posted on the PC calendar and the agendas and minutes are always available on this website.
 All meetings are open to the public and public interest and comment is welcomed.

 Most of the volunteer maintenance work takes place between September and April.
-The dates for volunteer mornings in the winter of 2024 are:
+The remaining date for 2024 is Sunday 1st December 2024

 New volunteers are always welcome, tools and training are provided; no previous experience is necessary and there are tasks for all abilities and nearly all ages including accompanied school age children.
 Meet at the Pavilion at 10am.
 The committee are grateful for any help that you can offer, even for just an hour.